KhyonieTitanborn/Opus/Instructions.md

 *Note: Quotes can be used to concatenate a string, however with variables, variables must be seperate from any quotation marks. *
 Example: Correct: `Print " $aVar is the count, the count is $aVar "`, Incorrect: "$aVar is the count, the count is $aVar"

+`None`
+- Does nothing.
+This is the default instruction when an unknown instruction is given.

 ## World instructions